Handling Hazardous Materials at Home

 procedures.
 Never pour them down sewers or drains.

-Transferring flammable liquids like gasoline, from 1 container to another can
+Transferring flammable liquids like gasoline, from one container to another can make

 Always carry chemicals in approved containers.